sunaku/binman/man/man1/binman.1.markdown

 ## COMMANDS

 `text` [*FILE*]
-  Print the leading comment header extracted from the given *FILE* or STDIN.
+  Print the embedded manpage source extracted from the given *FILE* or STDIN.

 `roff` [*FILE*]
-  Print the roff(7) conversion of the leading comment header extracted from the given *FILE* or STDIN.
+  Print the roff(7) conversion of the embedded manpage source extracted from the given *FILE* or STDIN.

 `html` [*FILE*]
-  Print the HTML conversion of the leading comment header extracted from the given *FILE* or STDIN.
+  Print the HTML conversion of the embedded manpage source extracted from the given *FILE* or STDIN.

 `show` [*FILE*] [*PATTERN*]
-  Use man(1) to display the roff(7) conversion of the leading comment header extracted from the given *FILE* or STDIN.
+  Use man(1) to display the roff(7) conversion of the embedded manpage source extracted from the given *FILE* or STDIN.
 If *PATTERN* is given, search for it within the output displayed by man(1) and jump to first match if found.
   If man(1) cannot display the roff(1) conversion, fall back to the showing